Battle of Bahadur Post

 Battle of Bahadur post (Indian codename: Operation Trishul Skakti) was a military engagement between Pakistani and Indian forces.
 Pakistani forces attempted to capture Bahadur post in Chulung followed by the start of defence operations codenamed Operation Trishul Shakti by Indian forces.
-Eventually, Pakistani offensive was stalled after exhaustion of momentum and the battle ended in an Indian victory.

 Background

 The Siachen conflict between India and Pakistan began over the disputed 1000 sqmi Siachen Glacier region in Kashmir.
 The conflict was started in 1984 by India's successful capture of the Siachen Glacier as part of Operation Meghdoot, and continued with Operation Rajiv in 1987.
 India took control of the 70 km Siachen Glacier and its tributary glaciers, as well as all the main passes and heights of the Saltoro Ridge immediately west of the glacier, including Sia La, Bilafond La, and Gyong La.
 In Chulung, due to recent Indian armed forces deployments and under the cover of bad weather, Pakistani forces initiated their offensive.

 Battle

 Defence preparations

 Multiple small scale assaults provided large gains for Pakistan in Siachen including one at this post earlier the year on March at 6:50 in the evening, when Pakistani forces started attack on the Indians using RPGs, AA guns and light weapons destroying an Indian bunker.
 Then Pakistani forces started a military build up in the Chulung La Glacier to prepare for capturing the ridge.
-The military post in the area named Bahadur post was under the control 12th Jammu Kashmir rifles deployed recently.
+The military post in the area, named Bahadur post, was under the control of the recently deployed 12th Jammu and Kashmir Rifles.
 Indian forces anticipating the Pakistani assault had also started preparations.